-And while I’m sharing this as part of the Halloween series, this pattern could easily be used for so many other occasions.
+And while I’m sharing this as part of the Halloween series, this Bride Embroidery Pattern could easily be used for so many other occasions.
 Most notable of course would be to stitch it for your favorite bride-to-be.

 Napkins and small bags for party favors for the bridal shower are the first things that come to mind.
 But she could also be stitched onto tea towels or a pillowcase.
 Or perhaps a journal cover for her to record her thoughts and wishes in the days leading up to the wedding.